Cinnamon, in addition to being delicious, also has great medicinal benefits, but are you using the right one?

 There are 4 varieties of cinnamon available on the market:

-I purchase my organic Ceylon cinnamon on-line, keeping mind that the ground kind will only hold flavor and antioxidants for up to 6 months and the whole sticks for 1-2 years.
-Using stick forming and grating when you need is sure to give you the freshest and best flavor and health properties.
+Using a whole ceylon cinnamon sticks and grating when you need is sure to give you the freshest and best flavor and health properties.

 Here are some recipes to help you hide your daily cinnamon:

 - Cranberry Orange Sticky Buns

 Can I use cinnamon supplements?
 Supplements, in general, aren’t nearly as good as the real deal in any case.
 The body will only absorb a fraction of the nutrients when ingested in supplement form.